Charles FitzRoy, 1st Baron Southampton: Early military service

 FitzRoy was named by Ferdinand after the battle as one of those "whose behaviour he especially admired".
 In the same year he was appointed a Groom of the Bedchamber.
 He continued to serve in the army during this time, fighting at the Battle of Vellinghausen on 15 July 1761.
-Returning to England in 1762, FitzRoy was promoted to colonel, commanding the 119th Regiment of Foot, but this regiment was disbanded in 1763.
+Returning to England in 1762, FitzRoy was promoted to colonel, commanding the 119th (The Prince's Own) Regiment of Foot, which was disbanded in 1763.